hai-vr/documentation/docs/products/blendtree-viewer.md

 ## Download

 The tool is free for download.
-It can also be downloaded using VCC.
+It can also be downloaded using ALCOM.

 ### Direct download

 - GitHub ([hai-vr/blendtree-viewer](https://github.com/hai-vr/blendtree-viewer))

-### VCC
+### ALCOM

-- Use this link to **[install our listing to VCC](vcc://vpm/addRepo?url=https://hai-vr.github.io/vpm-listing/index.json)**.
+- Use this link to **[install our listing to ALCOM](vcc://vpm/addRepo?url=https://hai-vr.github.io/vpm-listing/index.json)**.
-- Add *Haï ~ BlendTree Viewer* to your project using VCC.
+- Add *Haï ~ BlendTree Viewer* to your project using ALCOM.

 ## How to use